A Private Tutor is hired to help an individual with a specific subject. Below is a general tutor job description:

 Have a clear career target

 As you could see from the job description, there are many kinds of professionals in this field.
-When updating your own resume, you’ll want to make sure your experience is as relevant as possible.
+You'll want to make sure the work experience on your resume is as relevant as possible.
 The best way to do this is to have a clear career target.
 Then, write your resume with that goal in mind.

 ZipTip: Give every line a second look and think "would an employer care about this experience?"
 If the answer is no, take it off your resume!